cemleme/bnb-storychain/README.md

 So a story is created collaboratively by the users and each page belongs to one user with unique story and art.
 More if it, this page itself is minted as an **NFT** for the user; which can be visited on opBNB Explorer and NFT Marketplaces.

+## Pre-requisites

+Project requires openAI API key, leonardo API key, opBNB wallet private key, BNB Greenfield SP Address, BNB Greenfield bucketname, BNB Greenfield account.

+BNB Greenfield commands require https://github.com/bnb-chain/greenfield-cmd Please follow instructions there to setup gnfd-cmd build and put it inside ./backend/lib/greenfield/ folder.

 ## Instructions

 Contracts:

 - Update .env to add
   privateKey=
 - To deploy: npx hardhat run scripts/deploy.js --network opbnb